Princess Louise of Hesse-Darmstadt (1757–1830): Early life

-Nevertheless, this journey was not without influence on Louise, since on the way to Russia Caroline had learned of another female regent of a small German state - Anna Amalia.
+Nevertheless, this journey was not without influence on Louise, since on the way to Russia Caroline had learned of another female regent of a small German state – Anna Amalia.
 Anna and Louise probably found favour together.

 Marriage

 At the end of this acquaintance, under the influence of the governor in Erfurt from the Archbishopric of Mainz, Karl Theodor Anton Maria von Dalberg, the 18-year-old Louise was betrothed to the young knight Carl August of Sachsen-Weimar.
-The marriage occurred on 3 October 1775 at the Karlsruher court, where (as a new princess-consort) Louise became caught up in the Ernestine Weimar court.
+The marriage occurred on 3 October 1775 at the Karlsruher court, where (as a new princess consort) Louise became caught up in the Ernestine Weimar court.

 The marriage was wholly dynastic in purpose (her sisters were married off to heir to Prussia and the Tsarevitch), consolidating the duchy of Saxe-Weimar's place at the heart of the Holy Roman Empire.
 Primary and secondary sources agree that it was as unhappy, with Louise (noted for her delicacy and timidity) had difficulty fitting in at court and remained in the shadow of her mother-in-law, the dowager duchess Anna Amalia.
 Louise especially attended the convents in her new country.
 A Romantic avant la lettre, she did not have a taste for the Romantic lifestyle.
 Goethe was court poet and minister to her husband (and his companion in his extra-marital affairs), but was moved by her charm, noble-heartedness and her eyes "the colour of cornflowers".
 Taking her under his wing, Goethe dedicated the following words to her:

-After four years of marriage, in 1779 Louise finally gave birth her first child; sadly, wasn't the hoped male heir but a daughter, named after her and lived only five years; her next pregnancy, in 1781, produced a second daughter who died immediately after birth.
-At this time the Weimar ducal court also went through its sturm und drang phase, drawing not only Goethe but also the Ernestines from Miseleien and Eseleien.
+After four years of marriage, in 1779, Louise finally gave birth her first child, who was not the hoped-for male heir but a daughter; named after her mother, she lived for only five years.
+Louise's next pregnancy, in 1781, produced a second daughter who died immediately after birth.
+At this time, the Weimar ducal court also went through its sturm und drang phase, drawing not only Goethe but also the Ernestines from Miseleien and Eseleien.
 The resulting emotional coldness did not help their marriage, with her husband publicly humiliating the marriage by a long-term affair with the actress Karoline Jagemann.
-Louise only gave him the heir in 1783, with the birth of Charles Frederick; after him, followed four more children, of whom two survive infancy: Caroline Louise in 1786 and Bernhard in 1792.
+Louise only gave him the heir in 1783, with the birth of Charles Frederick; after him, followed four more children, of whom two survived infancy: Caroline Louise in 1786 and Bernhard in 1792.
 With the birth of Bernhard the marriage had finally served its purpose of guaranteeing the succession to the throne and the continuation of the dynasty.
-Charles Frederick later married Maria (sister of Alexander I of Russia, and their daughter Augusta of Saxe-Weimar married prince Wilhelm of Prussia, thus becoming the first empress of Germany.
+Charles Frederick later married Maria (sister of Alexander I of Russia), and their daughter Augusta of Saxe-Weimar married prince Wilhelm of Prussia, thus becoming the first empress of Germany.